Dr. Andrew Allen

 Director of String Activities, Assistant Professor of Music

 Conductor and violist William James McClain has appeared in major venues across the United States and abroad including Lincoln Center’s Alice Tully Hall, Carnegie Hall, and the Sheremetev Palace in Saint Petersburg Russia.
 He has conducted professional, community, and talented youth orchestras for over twenty years.
 In the spring of 2006 he conducted Stravinsky’s Firebird Suite with the Macon Symphony Orchestra in Georgia as the 2005 winner of the International Conductors Workshop and Festival Competition.
 Since then he has been awarded that distinction again and invited back to lead the Macon Symphony as a guest conductor.
 Dr. McClain was also honored by the International Academy of Advanced Conducting in Saint Petersburg Russia where he conducted the Saint Petersburg Philharmonic’s Congress Orchestra.
-Dr. McClain has also appeared as guest conductor with the West Virginia Symphony Orchestra, the Syracuse Symphony Orchestra, and the Onondaga Civic Orchestra in upstate New York.
+Dr. McClain has also appeared as guest conductor with the Fort Wayne Philharmonic, West Virginia Symphony Orchestra, the Syracuse Symphony Orchestra, and the Onondaga Civic Orchestra in upstate New York.

 Dr. Don N. Parker